 Priority health impacts of the redevelopment

-Throughout the meetings the Steering Committee identified three priority impacts of the redevelopment.
+Throughout the bi-weekly meeting, the Steering Committee identified three priority impacts of the redevelopment.
 Data from the assessment phase are organized around 3 priority impacts: community safety, social cohesion, and access to goods and services.

 Assessment